roman-milk/roman-milk.github.io/frank-and.md

  Alice dated for a couple of years and then she finally met a man she felt that she could settle down with.
 They seem happy together.
 Alice and I have kept up our friendship (without benefits of course) and she and Amber have become friends.

  All in all the future turned out better for me than I could have possibly imagined that day I discovered Mary Beth and Mike in the barn.
-Report_Story #1